 Keeping You Active at Orthopedic Specialists & Sports Medicine

 Finding a doctor who can expertly diagnose and treat your foot pain is one of the most important decisions you will make regarding your care.

 Our board-certified orthopedic surgeons at Orthopedic Specialists & Sports Medicine, Edward L. Westerheide, M.D., Brad L. Bernacki, M.D., and Alex Tancevski, M.D., are specialty-trained in diagnosing and treating a variety of foot and ankle injuries and conditions.
 Our doctors always strive to find a conservative treatment for you first before recommending surgery.
 However, if foot or ankle surgery is the best option, our surgeons have extensive experience in performing surgical foot procedures, such as foot reconstruction or bunion correction.
 Our surgeons are dedicated to providing compassionate, expert orthopedic care to get you moving and keep you active.

 Taking a team approach, our orthopedic foot surgeons work closely with our specialty-trained therapy team.
 Our physical therapists provide expert rehabilitation services and will tailor a treatment plan to your individual needs in order to restore function and get you back to the life you love.

-To schedule an appointment with one of our foot surgeons, please request an appointment online or call (740) 788-9220.
+To schedule an appointment with one of our foot surgeons at our office in Granville, please request an appointment online or call (740) 788-9220.